 2020 Chevrolet Camaro VS 2020 Ford Mustang

 The 2020 Mustang is the newest vehicle in the bunch, although the other two cars have caught up in terms of performance and features.
-The Mustang does have larger rear seats and a larger trunk, but the Camaro’s driving experience is much better for daily driving.
-The Mustang does get a more modern-looking dashboard though since the Mustang gets a digital driver’s display instead of regular dials and gauges on the Camaro.
+The Mustang feature larger rear seats and a larger trunk.
+But the Camaro is more suited for daily driving.
+The Mustang’s dashboard is more dramatic for it features a digital driver’s display instead of regular dials and gauges on the Camaro.

 2020 Chevrolet Camaro VS 2020 Dodge Challenger

 The Dodge Challenger comes across as the most practical vehicle in this comparison since it is based on the Charger’s platform.
-This opens up quite a lot of headroom for the rear cabin, making it comfortable enough for two adults.
+This means there’s more headroom in the rear cabin, making it comfortable enough for two adults.
 It also gets a massive boot and quite a lot of storage spaces in the interior for smaller items.
-The Challenger is the oldest vehicle in its segment, and it shows!
-Its design has started to look dated.
-To add insult to injury, the Challenger falls behind the Camaro and the Mustang in terms of safety.
+The Challenger is the oldest vehicle in its segment and although it might look a bit dated, performance figures is impressive with an earth-shattering exhaust note.

 What’s our Final Verdict?